katiestar99/ansible/docs/docsite/rst/reference_appendices/module_utils.rst

-.. _ansible.module_utils:
+.. _assible.module_utils:
 .. _module_utils:

 ***************************************************************
-Ansible Reference: Module Utilities
+Assible Reference: Module Utilities
 ***************************************************************

-This page documents utilities intended to be helpful when writing Ansible modules in Python.
+This page documents utilities intended to be helpful when writing Assible modules in Python.

-AnsibleModule
+AssibleModule
 --------------

-To use this functionality, include ``from ansible.module_utils.basic import AnsibleModule`` in your module.
+To use this functionality, include ``from assible.module_utils.basic import AssibleModule`` in your module.

-.. autoclass:: ansible.module_utils.basic.AnsibleModule
+.. autoclass:: assible.module_utils.basic.AssibleModule
    :members:
    :noindex:

 Basic
 ------

-To use this functionality, include ``import ansible.module_utils.basic`` in your module.
+To use this functionality, include ``import assible.module_utils.basic`` in your module.

-.. automodule:: ansible.module_utils.basic
+.. automodule:: assible.module_utils.basic
    :members: